La Paz

 Death Road Descent

-Conquer the legendary Yungas Road—once dubbed the world's most dangerous—on a 64-kilometer mountain bike descent.
-Plunge 3,500 meters from La Cumbre's peaks through cloud forests to the subtropical Yungas, navigating hairpin turns carved by prisoners in the 1930s.
+Conquer the legendary Yungas Road, once dubbed the world's most dangerous, on a 64-kilometer mountain-bike descent.
+You drop some 3,500 meters from the high pass at La Cumbre down through cloud forest to the subtropical Yungas.

 Tiwanaku Archaeological Journey

-Walk through ruins of a civilization that flourished 1,500 years before the Incas at this UNESCO World Heritage Site.
-Stand before the iconic Gateway of the Sun, explore the Semi-Subterranean Temple's mysterious carved faces, and unravel secrets of a forgotten Andean empire.
+Walk through the ruins of a civilization that rose centuries before the Incas at this UNESCO World Heritage Site.
+Stand before the carved Gateway of the Sun, study the rows of mysterious stone faces set into the walls of the Semi-Subterranean Temple.

 Lake Titicaca & Isla del Sol

-Journey to the world's highest navigable lake and Isla del Sol—where Inca mythology places the Sun God's birth.
-Hike ancient pathways past 80 ruins, explore the Chincana labyrinth, and witness sunset over waters that have inspired seekers for millennia.
+Journey to the world's highest navigable lake and to Isla del Sol, where Inca mythology places the birth of the sun.
+Hike the island's ancient stone pathways past some eighty archaeological sites, and explore the maze-like Chincana ruins.

 Aerial City Discovery